Planning Your Visit To Georgia

 Hotels, shops, and offices may have their own generators.

 If you’re coming to live in Georgia, insist that your landlord provide you with your own generator.
 It will sit on the balcony of your apartment and make a lot of noise when it’s switched on, so sleep well away from that balcony!

+When you visit Georgia you’re sure to come across the Supra.
 The Supra is a common but significant event in the life of a Georgian.
 The Supra is a formal dinner; and a Supra table heaves with food.
-You have to see it to believe it, By the end of the event, the table can be stacked three or four levels deep with plates!
+You have to see it to believe it.
+By the end of the event, the table can be stacked three or four levels deep with plates!
 Georgians prepare delicious salads and they have a Walnut Sauce that I highly recommend to anyone.
 I had never come across this sauce before, but once I had, I learned the recipe immediately and made it.
 It’s like many of the world’s best dishes, so simple to make.
-They also eat lots of meat: beef, pork, fish and bits of lamb or mutton.
+They also eat lots of meat: beef, pork, fish, and bits of lamb or mutton.
 They don’t eat much sheep.

 One curious aspect of the Supra is the Tamada (sounds a bit Japanese, doesn’t it?).
 The Tamada is the Master of Ceremonies and s/he leads the whole affair.
 Tamadas can be funny and witty, but they must have a serious side, too.
 They announce and lead all toasts, and there are many.
 During any Supra there will be toasts for everyone for getting together, there are also toast to Georgia, to parents, to children, to the dear departed, to peace, to friendship, to any honored guests, and the list goes on.
 Toasts are a popular event at a Supra, and if someone ends a toast with alaverdi, it means that the person being toasted has to reply.

 All toasts are made with wine and only wine, and the glass must be full at the start of the toast.
 There are two exceptions worth reporting: